 What can you do with a yearling?
-What should you train it and how much handling should it get used to?
+What should you train horses at this age, and how much handling should they get used to?
 Here's an overview of what you can expect when training and handling a yearling.

 Habits of Yearlings

 Yearlings will most likely be fully weaned and independent of their mothers.
 They will be sleeping less and spend more of their resting time standing rather than lying down.
 Play is important at this time, as is interaction with other horses.
 Youngsters are very curious and enjoy mouthing anything they can find in their pastures or stalls.
 Play balls and other safe toys can satisfy their curiosity.
 Youngsters will play amongst themselves, play fighting, galloping, and bucking.
 They need room to move, so they can exercise and grow strong.
 This is also a time of rapid growth, so good nutrition is important.
 It is possible to overfeed a young horse, so care has to be taken not to encourage too rapid growth which can lead to joint problems.
 A youngster should be on the lean side, and not pleasantly plump.

 Care is needed to keep colts separated from mares in heat.
 Some colts start showing an interest in mares at a very young age and some particularly precocious individuals may be able to breed a mare.

 Although a colt is not technically reproductively mature until it is about 2-3 years old many a breeding accident has happened with a colt thought too young to be fertile.
 Gelding (castration) can be done as soon as the testes have descended into the scrotum.

 If the prime reason for a horse's existence is as a pleasure horse than the sooner gelding is done the better.
 Although some breeders may have reasons to geld later, for the average horse owner a young gelding may be much easier to deal with than a young stallion who is more interested in mares than paying mind to its handler.